 1. It feeds our ‘Good’ gut bacteria

-Resistant starch behaves in a similar way to soluble fibre – when it reaches our colon at the end of our large intestine it feeds our friendly gut bacteria – where it is fermented and broken down into short-chain fatty acids – such as butyrate resulting in some unique health benefits.
+Resistant starch behaves in a similar way to soluble fiber – when it reaches our colon at the end of our large intestine it feeds our friendly gut bacteria – where it is fermented and broken down into short-chain fatty acids – such as butyrate resulting in some unique health benefits.
 It also has several beneficial effects on the colon.

 2. It helps us stay lean

-We extract less energy from raw and unprocessed foods through digestion than we do from refined and processed foods – so while a plate of wholegrain and a plate processed foods may contain the same amount of calories, we digest and absorb fewer of the available calories from whole foods than we would from processed & refined foods.
+We extract less energy from raw and unprocessed foods through digestion than we do from refined and processed foods – so while a plate of wholegrain and a plate of processed foods may contain the same amount of calories, we digest and absorb fewer of the available calories from whole foods than we would from processed & refined foods.

 As Resistant Starch is only partly digested, we typically extract half the number of calories of energy per gram than we do from other carbohydrates.
-What is more foods high in resistant starches tend to full us up more quickly leading us to eat less.
+What is more foods high in resistant starches tend to fill us up more quickly leading us to eat less.